0x7183/deprecated-recover-terra-wallet/README.md

 **Disclaimer:**

-This script was made to help people recover their Terra wallet in case they made a mistake in copying words during the creation of their wallet.
+This script was made to help people recover their Terra wallet in case they made a mistake in copying words during the creation of the wallet.
 The success of the operation is not guaranteed.

 Usage: